 - a highly efficient thin-film liquid cooling,

-- tool clamp status monitoring and a robust steel housing with standardized and common diameters.
+- tool clamp status monitoring and a robust steel housing with standardized and standard diameters.

-If used in CNC machine tools the user not only gets outstanding precision, thermal stability and speed, but for the first time ever the ability to create parts with an optical surface finish.
-In contrast, for ultra-precision machining our ASD-H25 and UASD-H25 now enables significantly increased chip loads and an automated tool change to increase productivity at an ultra precision level.
+If used in CNC machine tools, the user gets outstanding precision, thermal stability, speed, and the ability to create parts with an optical surface finish for the first time.
+In contrast, for ultra-precision machining, our ASD-H25 and UASD-H25 now enables significantly increased chip loads and an automated tool change to increase productivity at an ultra-precision level.

-Both models are also available with axial spindle connectors (ASD-H25A und UASD-H25A).
+Both models are also available with axial spindle connectors (ASD-H25A and UASD-H25A).